jacobobryant/biff/slate/source/index.html.md

 address:"` to `"Your email address:"`, eval the file, then save it.
 If you go to `localhost:8080` (and log out if needed), the change should be visible.

 Tests will also run whenever you save a file.
+Similarly, they must be eval'd first.

 ### Build